 • It would save Missouri $179 million in medical, insurance, and highway expenses (and it wouldn't cost the state a penny).

 • It would make Missouri eligible for $16.2 million in funding, under the terms of the highway reauthorization bill (which was approved by the Senate last week).
 The bill earmarks these funds "for safety initiatives in states that make seat belts a priority."

 Unfortunately, all proposed changes to the existing seat belt law have stalled in the Missouri Legislature.
 "When you put it all together - the lives saved, the serious injuries prevented and all the money the state would lose out on - I just can't understand the reluctance," said Leanna Depue, MoDOT's highway safety director.

 MoDOT estimates that seatbelts saved 12,713 lives in 2009.
 According to NHTSA, when accidents happen, drivers and passengers who buckle up are 45% more likely to survive.
 Overall, Missouri's seatbelt usage rating is 79%, while the national rate is 85%.
 Missouri teens have a lower rate of seat belt use than any other age group (67%).

 It's impossible to say if or when the Legislature will amend statute §307.178 to make seat belt violations a primary offense.
 What we do know for sure is that seat belts save life.
 We urge you to buckle up every single time you're a driver or a passenger: it could mean your survival.

-At Aaron Sachs and Associates, our attorneys represent car accident injury victims in Columbia, Jeff City and the surrounding areas.
+At Aaron Sachs & Associates, P.C., our attorneys represent car accident injury victims in Columbia, Jeff City and the surrounding areas.
 To schedule a free initial consultation, contact our office at 1-888-777-AUTO.